Mitch Haniger Player Props: Giants vs. Cubs

-The San Francisco Giants, including Mitch Haniger (.263 slugging percentage in past 10 games, including no homers), battle starter Kyle Hendricks and the Chicago Cubs at Oracle Park, Saturday at 7:35 PM ET.
+On Sunday, Mitch Haniger (.297 slugging percentage in past 10 games, with no home runs) and the San Francisco Giants face the Chicago Cubs, whose starting pitcher will be Hayden Wesneski.
+First pitch is at 4:05 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Rockies.
+In his previous appearance, he went 1-for-3 with a double against the Cubs.

 Mitch Haniger Game Info & Props vs. the Cubs